-Between four thirty and dawn, with the dew like glitter across the windshields of the rows of waiting cars along the curbs under the streetlights which are obscured by plush trees, Johnny Gosh echoes through the streets.
+Between 4:30 and dawn, with the dew like glitter across the windshields of the rows of waiting cars along the curbs under the streetlights which are obscured by plush trees, Johnny Gosh echoes through the streets.

 Wasn't it winter, and a five minutes' walk from my house, where they found only his paper-carrier's bag still stuffed with rolled and rubber-banded Gazettes?
 Me ten years old, and he only a few years more than that, and now gone.
 Missing.
 Headlines and solemn conversations, all breathing that hopeful word.
 Missing.
 But soon it was supplanted by another.
 Abducted.
 We feared for Johnny Gosh.

 Distraught, his parents surely were.
 Their hands must have trembled for weeks without stopping.
 How could they settle in after work and enjoy their dinner, watch tv, read the paper?
 The paper with the headlines about their son.
 But no new news.
 Pleas and solicitations for information or his return, but as we waited for him, Johnny Gosh never came home.

 Devastated, our town was.
 We held our breath for so many weeks, hoping each morning the Gazette laying harmlessly on our top step would unfold to reveal the end to the suspense.
 "Found!" we hoped we would read.
 But all we found was that Johnny Gosh was missing.